Battle of Aydın: Reoccupation, 4 July

 The Greek troops, with the help of reinforcements sent by General Konstantinos Nider, headed by lieutenant Colonel Stavrianopoulos recaptured Aydın on 4 July.
 The reoccupation of Aydın was ordered by the Greek High Command in spite of the express orders of the representative of the Entente.
 The Greek authorities acted on orders received from Venizelos in Paris on 2 July.
 These orders prevented the representative of the Entente from intervening in the matter.
 Once in Aydın, they set fire to the Turkish quarter situated in the western part of the town, where there were also some Greek factories.

 According to the Inter-Allied Inquiry Commission report, all the fires that were started between 29 June and 4 July most probably had destroyed two thirds of the city of Aydın, which had a population of 20,000, including some 8000 Greeks.

 Most of the villages situated along the railway track between Balacık and Aydın were also destroyed by fires started in the course of the military operations that took place in the region.
 The occupation of the vilayet of Aydın by the Greek forces had caused significant material losses to crops and property, some attributable to looting, theft and the destruction of livestock.
 Considerable losses were also suffered due to the burning of houses, villages and the town of Aydın.

 Aftermath

 Before the Greek army returned to Aydın, most of the Turkish population had already left the town and surrounding area, with the Turkish soldiers, in order to take refuge in the Italian zone or in the Nazilli-Denizli region, where they remained till the end of the war.

-On the other hand, the Greek population of the town was either massacred by the Turks (the dead bodies founded by the Greek army after the retake of the town), or taken to captivity in the interior of Anatolia.
+On the other hand, the Greek population of the town was either massacred by the Turks (the dead bodies found by the Greek army after the retake of the town), or taken to captivity in the interior of Anatolia.

 Colonel Georgios Kondylis with his regiment took orders to hunt the Turkish and did so by passing the Meander river and entering the Italian zone.